rusty2hip292/Lang/_README.txt

 	functions do not need to be defined above their first usage, nor even necessarily in the same file

 	function definitions shall be as follows:
-		function myfunction(param1, param2)
+		myfunction(param1, param2) begin
 			// code
-			[return {expression}]
+			return {expression}
 		end
-	the return type of the function is inferred from examination of the types of each return statement; if no return statement is present, the function returns 0 the types of each parameter are infered by the types of the variables passed to them (as seen at compile time) and by the methods/fields accessed from those parameters the most specific type or interface that contains all of the fields and methods used in the function, as well as being compatible with the inferred types of the arguments passed to the function, is the inferred type of the parameter
+	the return type of the function is inferred from examination of the types of each return statement any type may be passed to a function, though a run-time error may occur if the parameter is used in a way that is incompatible with its type for greater type safety, the function type and its parameters may be explicitly given: int typesafefunction(int param1, boolean param2) begin
+			// code
+			return 6
+		end

 linking to other languages:
 	we will support calling C functions natively